top of page

 Objective of Meat Goat Evaluation Contest

-The goal of this contest is to raise awareness that the goats we raise are part of the food production system in some way shape or form.
+Additionally, this program is meant to help educate and raise awareness that the goats we raise are part of the food production system in some way shape or form.
 Nearly every goat we raise is eventually eaten by someone and we are all producing a high-quality, lean, nutritious and delicious protein source.
 With little to no promotion of commercial goats or goat meat, prices are soaring for both and there is great opportunity for commercial goat producers and in particular, Boer producers.
 No breed can add growth, gain and red meat to the commercial goat industry like the Boer breed.

 General Contest Rules